Fertility and Overweight Patients

 There are many ways to address fertility issues related to weight, weight loss being one of them.
 Adopting a healthier, more nutritious diet, and a more active lifestyle can be beneficial to anyone.
 In some cases, weight loss may be enough to improve a person’s fertility, but that will depend on other health issues.

 A thorough fertility screening is the best way for us to diagnose the cause of infertility and offer our Scottsdale patients effective solutions.
 Besides suggesting lifestyle changes, we may recommend fertility treatments to further improve a patient’s chances of conceiving.
-Possible treatments include ovarian stimulation, IUI, and IVF.
+Possible overweight and fertility treatments include ovarian stimulation, IUI, and IVF.